Property B: A Baumgartner-style Property that Applies to Preservation of $\aleph_1$ and $\aleph_2$ under Iterations with Supports of Size $\aleph_1$: Iteration with Support of Size of Property Forcing

-Hence, we could have done the whole proof of the iteration theorem without introducing the notion of $B-\kappa$-properness, but the iteration is easier to explain in its terms and this discussion also allows us to better see the fine differences between the preservation of cardinals and properness.
+Hence, in theory we could have done the whole proof of the iteration theorem without introducing the notion of $B-\kappa$-properness, but the iteration is easier to explain in terms of $B-\kappa$-properness and this discussion also allows us to better see the fine differences between the preservation of cardinals and properness.

 Finally the last, non-iterable, property and a crucial one is given by the following definition.